Today's Articles

 Helen Pitts Douglass

-*The birth of Helen Pitts Douglass is celebrated on August 16, 1838.
-She was a white-American teacher, and suffragist, known for being the second wife of Frederick Douglass.
+*Helen Pitts Douglass's birth is celebrated on August 16, 1838.
+She was a white-American teacher and suffragist known as Frederick Douglass's second wife.

 While teaching at the institution, she caused local controversy by accusing several residents of directing insults and abuse toward her students, resulting in their arrest.
 In 1882, Pitts moved to Uniontown in Washington, D.C., to live with her uncle, where she lived next door to Frederick Douglass' home, Cedar Hill.
 She was active in the women's rights movement and co-edited The Alpha with Caroline Winslow in Washington.
 In 1882, Douglass hired Helen as a clerk in the Recorder of Deeds in the Washington office, to which he had just been assigned.
 Because he was writing his autobiography, Life and Times of Frederick Douglass, and was often lecturing, Helen aided him frequently in his work.
 Douglass' first wife, Anna Murray Douglass, died on August 4, 1882.